The gathered community of St. John's is the gathering of her ministers. We are all called to serve God in the place and with the people whom we live.

 We are one of several churches in Thomaston, Maine.
 We all work together, along with other area churches and faith communities in our midcoast region.

-Peter was ordained in 1985, and came to St. John's in 1992, from serving in Newport News VA.
+Peter was ordained in 1985, and came to St. John's in 1992, from serving in St. Andrew's Church in Newport News, VA.
 He is a graduate of the University of the South in Tennessee, and the General Theological Seminary in NYC.

 Tony has been Music Director since 1991.
 He serves as organist and directs seasonal choirs at the church.
 Antolini is a member of the Bowdoin College Music Department Faculty, where conducts the Bowdoin Chorus.
 He is also Music Director of Down East Singers and the Lincoln Festival Chorus.
 A native New Yorker, he graduated from Bowdoin College and completed graduate degrees at Stanford University in Music and Slavic Studies.
 His specialty is Russian choral music.
 His editions are published by E.C.
 Schirmer and Paraclete Press.